wenhao-gao/mol_opt/README.md

     value: 1000
 ```

 We use the [sweep](https://docs.wandb.ai/guides/sweeps) function in [wandb](https://docs.wandb.ai) for a convenient visualization.
-The taml file should follow the format as above.
+The yaml file should follow the format as above.
 Further detail is in this [instruction](https://docs.wandb.ai/guides/sweeps/configuration).